mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 ### Calling a contract function

-Using with the `contractId` and a `walletId`git , it is fairly straight-forward to call the function in CashScript:
+Using with the `contractId` and a `walletId`, it is fairly straight-forward to call the function in CashScript:

 ```bash
 curl -X POST "https://rest-unstable.mainnet.cash/contract/call" \